 After a guided tour you will take part in an authentic medieval feast.
 The Lord of the Manor will welcome you with a goblet of Moselle wine and make you familiar with medieval customs and table manners.

 Servants and maids in period costumes serve you lavishly and pass you water to wash your hands so that you can eat with your fingers.
 Bread and lard make the rounds while a hot and spicy soup is steaming in the cookery pot.
-Small turkey thigh and small pork are served for the main course.
+Huge drum sticks are served for the main course.